-You may not have a degree because you have decided to dedicate your life to serving your country.
-This is a whole different kind of ball game for employers because many of them perceive vets as unable to do civilian jobs.
-However, bachelor’s degree and military experience have a lot in common; moreover, the latter provides even more training than the former.
-As the result, it can give you an advantage.
+You might not have a degree because you have decided to dedicate your life to serving your country.
+This is a whole different kind of ball game for employers because many of them think vets are unable to do civilian jobs.
+However, a bachelor’s degree and military experience have a lot in common; moreover, the latter provides even more training than the former.
+As a result, your experience can give you an advantage.

 To make sure that you use this advantage, read this article and see what should be done.

 To be better than your competitors, you need to demonstrate that your skills are superior.
 This shouldn’t be difficult because some of the skills you mastered in the military are indeed far more advanced!